AchrafKassioui/Learning-iOS-Dev/README.md

 *22 February 2024*

-When you write `struct Landmark: Codable {}` or `class myScene: SKScene {}`, the location after the `:`, usually where you specify the type or super class of an object, is called "inheritance list".
+When you write `struct MyStruct: Codable {}` or `class myScene: SKScene {}`, the location after the `:`, usually where you specify the type or super class of an object, is called "inheritance list".
 Types, custom types, or protocols are all added to the inheritance list.

 ## Codable